Django d'Or (jazz music award)

-The Golden Django, named after guitarist Django Reinhardt, is an award for jazz musicians in Europe.
+The Golden Django, named after guitarist Django Reinhardt, is an award for jazz musicians in Europe created by the French producer Frank Hagège.
 The trophy is a creation of the French painter Raymond Moretti.
 It was first introduced in France (in 1992), then in Belgium (1995), in Sweden and Italy (1999) and finally in Denmark (2001).

 Belgian palmares

-Since 1995, Belgium has had its own Golden Django ceremony.
+Since 1995, Belgium has had its own Golden Django ceremony, sponsored by Sabam.
 It was first proposed to reward both French-speaking and Flemish Belgian jazz musicians, but since 2000, only one musician receives the trophy, alternating French-speaking and Dutch-speaking winners each year.
 The next year, they introduced the new talent award.
-The ceremony was cancelled in 2004.
+A special prize was also created.
+The ceremony was cancelled in 2008.